Four-dimensional Gravity on a Covariant Noncommutative Space: The constraints for breaking the symmetry to SO(4) U(1)

 where $D_m=X_m+a_m$, i.e. the covariant coordinate of an abelian gauge theory.
 The above equation leads to the following two:

 Using the identities \eqref{ids}, the above equations lead to the desired expression of the spin connection in terms of the rest of the fields:

 According to \cite{Green:1987mn}, the vanishing of the field strength tensors in a gauge theory considered on a simply connected space means that, locally, the corresponding gauge fields vanish as well.
 This argument would be very welcome in our case because it would certainly simplify the expressions of the tensors.
 Nevertheless, the above argument cannot be applied in our case in general, because after identifying the vielbein with gauge fields of our spacetime, we mixed gauge theory and geometry.
 It holds that the vielbein is considered to be invertible in every point, therefore, adopting the above argument, that is setting the vielbein to zero, would lead to degenerate vielbein matrices, inducing degeneracy to the metric tensor of the space \cite{Witten:1988hc}.
 However, we could set $\tilde{a}_m=0$.
-This will also modify the \eqref{omegaintermsofe}, producing an even simpler expression of the spin connection in terms of the vielbein, which reads:
+This will also modify the \eqref{omegaintermsofe}, producing an even simpler expression of the spin connection in terms of the vielbein, $e_m^{~a}$, and the $a_m$ (the two surviving fields of the theory), which reads:

 At this point we need to punctuate that the U(1) field strength tensor, $R_{mn}(\one)$ is not set to zero, which means that this U(1), strongly related to the noncommutativity, remains unbroken in the resulting theory after the breaking, since we still have a theory on a noncommutative space.
 Of course, the corresponding field, $a_m$, would vanish if we assumed the commutative limit of the broken theory, in which noncommutativity is lifted and ${a_m}$ decouples being super-heavy.
 In this limit, the gauge theory would be just SO(4).